-Goals is best for objectives with quantifiable outcomes.
-Common examples include: sales quotas, customer retention rates, or number of employees hired.
+Goals are best for objectives with quantifiable outcomes.
+Common examples include sales quotas, customer retention rates, or the number of employees hired.

-Individual goals align to department and company objectives.
-Goals help answer the question of, "how can my work help the company?".
+Individual goals align with department and company objectives.
+Goals help answer the question, "how can my work help the company?".
 Typically, individual goals are set within a framework provided by the company, department, or manager.

 From a reporting perspective, Goals allow you to track participation, alignment, and completion.
-By focusing on business objectives exclusively, you'll be able to get a much better sense of whether or not employees are accomplishing the essential functions of their roles (and how those individual achievements roll up to the success of the company).
-It can be difficult to take advantage of these reports if your team is using the Goals tool for a combination of both personal and business objectives.
+By focusing on business objectives exclusively, you'll get a much better sense of whether or not employees are accomplishing the essential functions of their roles (and how those individual achievements roll up to the company's success).
+Taking advantage of these reports can be challenging if your team uses the Goals tool to combine personal and business objectives.

 The primary use case of the Grow tool is for employee growth and development.

-Growth areas align to the competencies required for specific roles or job levels, as well as personal skills.
-Grow helps answer the question of, "how can I up-level my career and continue to improve as an individual?".
-Grow gives employees the autonomy to determine and pursue their own development and career aspirations.
+Growth areas align with the competencies required for specific roles or job levels and personal skills.
+Grow helps answer the question, "how can I up-level my career and continue to improve as an individual?".
+Grow allows employees to determine and pursue their development and career aspirations.